Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

 To reduce the complexity, we can try to approximate only the dominant singular subspaces or use a conceptually different method, unrelated to the SVD.
-We shall focus on three algorithms for fast low-rank matrix approximation: \begin{itemize} \item the randomised SVD (\textsc{rsvd}, \cite{halko2011finding}) approximates the $(r+p)$-dimensional dominant column space of an $m \times n$ matrix (for a small $p > 0$) before projecting onto it and computing the truncated SVD of the $(r+p) \times n$ matrix; this requires $\mathcal{O}(mnr)$ operations, which is the same amount of work needed to form a rank-$r$ matrix from its factors; \item the cross approximation based on the maximum-volume principle (\textsc{vol}, \cite{goreinov2001maximal}) extends the interpolation identity \eqref{eq:matrix_cross} to the approximately-low-rank case by choosing the submatrix $X(I,J)$ with the locally largest modulus of the determinant; the index sets $I$ and $J$ are selected based on $\mathcal{O}(mr+nr)$ adaptively sampled entries of the matrix \cite{goreinov2010find} with the total complexity of $\mathcal{O}( (m+n)(r \cdot \mathrm{elem}(X) + r^2))$ operations, where $\mathrm{elem}(X)$ is the cost of computing a single element of $X$; \item the cross approximation based on the maximum-projective-volume principle (\textsc{pvol}, \cite{osinsky2018pseudo, osinsky2018rectangular}) generalises \eqref{eq:matrix_cross} even further and allows $I$ and $J$ to contain more indices than the desired rank (typically two-three times as many); it has the same asymptotic complexity as \textsc{vol}, but is able to construct better low-rank approximations at the expense of the larger hidden constant. \end{itemize} The detailed discussion of their quasioptimality properties can be found in Appendix~\ref{appendix:lowrank}.
+We shall focus on three algorithms for fast low-rank matrix approximation: \begin{itemize} \item the randomised SVD (\textsc{rsvd}, \cite{halko2011finding}) forms a small random \emph{sketch} of the matrix to approximate its dominant singular subspace; this requires $\mathcal{O}(mnr)$ operations, which is the same amount of work needed to form a rank-$r$ matrix from its factors; \item the cross approximation based on the maximum-volume principle (\textsc{vol}, \cite{goreinov2001maximal}) turns the interpolation identity \eqref{eq:matrix_cross} into an approximation tool by choosing the submatrix $\Matrix{X}(I,J)$ with the locally largest modulus of the determinant; good index sets $I$ and $J$ can be selected based on $\mathcal{O}(mr+nr)$ adaptively sampled entries of the matrix \cite{goreinov2010find} with the total complexity of $\mathcal{O}( (m+n)(r \cdot \mathrm{elem}(X) + r^2))$ operations, where $\mathrm{elem}(X)$ is the cost of computing a single element of $X$; \item the cross approximation based on the maximum-projective-volume principle (\textsc{pvol}, \cite{osinsky2018pseudo, osinsky2018rectangular}) generalises \eqref{eq:matrix_cross} even further and allows $I$ and $J$ to contain more indices than the desired rank (typically two-three times as many); it has the same asymptotic complexity as \textsc{vol}, but is able to construct better low-rank approximations at the expense of the larger hidden constant. \end{itemize} Find a more detailed discussion of these algorithms in the supplementary material.